LordDarkHelmet/DynamicScripts/README.md

 # DynamicScripts
 <b>Scripts for the Dynamic (DYN) Cryptocurrency</b>

-<b> NOTE: Version 1.0.29 is for the 1.5v1 test net only.
+<b> NOTE: Version 1.0.30 is for the 1.5v1 test net only.
 This is a test run by duality.
-Mined coins will be swapped by duality 1:1.
-Dynode rewards will not be creditied in any way. </b>
+Mined coins will be swapped by duality 1:1. <em>Dynode rewards will not be creditied in any way.</em> </b>

 You can now setup a dynamic miner with one line!
 Example: (<i>be sure to replace the address with your scrape address</i>)